dennyzhang/challenges-cloudformation-jenkins/README.md

 1. Finish Scenario-101, create a jenkins user by code.
 2. Anonymous user can't open the jenkins.
 Only login user can.
 3. When Jenkins is down, get alerts
-4. Make sure Jenkins GUI changes can be seamless tracked in git repo.
+4. Make sure Jenkins GUI changes can be seamlessly tracked in git repo.
 ```
 - Main Tech: Cloudformation, Docker
 - See more: [Scenario-102](./Scenario-102)